sbakas/FLL_CEUS_analysis/README.md

 # FLL_CEUS_analysis
-This repository is an initiative towards a software package for the automated analysis of Contrast-Enhanced Ultrasound (CEUS) cine-loops of focal liver lesions (FLLs).
+This repository is an initiative towards an open source software toolkit for the automated analysis of Contrast-Enhanced Ultrasound (CEUS) cine-loops of focal liver lesions (FLLs).

-The algorithms that will be included in thi repository describe work published in the following peer-reviewed manuscripts.
+The algorithms that will be included in this repository describe work published in the following peer-reviewed manuscripts.

 1. Method for the Identification of the Optimal Reference Frame (https://doi.org/10.1016/j.ultrasmedbio.2017.06.005)
 ```